rachfop/time-builder/README.md

 The "time-builder" project is a command-line tool that generates Python code for Temporal Workflows.
 It allows users to provide input flags such as workflow name, child workflow name, and activity name, and generates corresponding Python code files based on these inputs.
 The generated code includes functionality to connect to a Temporal server, execute workflows, signal workflows with arguments, query workflows, and print the results.
 Overall, the project aims to simplify the process of generating Python code for Temporal Workflows, saving time and effort for developers.

+**About**

+Time builder is a play on the name Temporal, meaning time, and the ability to build Temporal Workflows from the command line.
+Using Go's templates allows for a modular approach to writing and maintaining boilerplate Temporal code, all you need to do is add your business logic.

 ---

 ## ⚙️ Features